Cheyne hedge fund eyes "golden period" for merger arbs

 His comments coincide with a resurgence of mergers and acquisitions in recent months, boosted by high corporate cash balances, low valuations and a slump in market volatility that is persuading boards to move ahead with deals they had postponed during the worst of the euro zone debt crisis.

-The most prominent deal has been commodity trader Glencore's (GLEN.L) 25 billion pound proposed takeover of mining group Xstrata XTA.L, which some hedge funds have been eyeing up.
+The most prominent deal has been commodity trader Glencore's 25 billion pound proposed takeover of mining group Xstrata, which some hedge funds have been eyeing up.

-Meanwhile, India's state-run Oil and Natural Gas Corp (ONGC.NS) and GAIL India (GAIL.NS) are reportedly planning to offer $2 billion for Cove Energy COVE.L, joining a bidding war that has already seen offers by Thai state-controlled PTT (PTT.BK) and Royal Dutch Shell (RDSa.L).
+Meanwhile, India's state-run Oil and Natural Gas Corp and GAIL India are reportedly planning to offer $2 billion for Cove Energy, joining a bidding war that has already seen offers by Thai state-controlled PTT and Royal Dutch Shell.

-Elsewhere, United Parcel Service (UPS.N) has bid for Dutch mail delivery firm TNT Express TNTE.AS.
+Elsewhere, United Parcel Service has bid for Dutch mail delivery firm TNT Express.

 COMPLEX